ampproject/meta/working-groups/README.md

 * **Approvers.**
   * Responsible for approving changes that have a significant impact on AMP's behavior or significant new features as described in the feature and bug fix process.
   * Facilitator: @dvoytenko
+* **Code of Conduct.**
+  * Responsible for enforcing AMP's [Code of Conduct](https://github.com/ampproject/meta/blob/master/CODE_OF_CONDUCT.md).
+(The Technical Steering Committee delegates its responsibility for enforcement of the Code of Conduct to this Working Group.)
+  * Facilitator: @nainar
 * **Infrastructure.**
   * Responsible for AMP's infrastructure, including building, testing and release.
   * Facilitator: @rsimha